Learn the cause and how to resolve the ORA-01438 error message in Oracle.

 Assign a smaller precision value to the column.

 Modify the definition of the table to allow for a higher precision number in the column.
-This can be done with an SQL ALTER TABLE statement.
+This can be done with a ALTER TABLE statement.

 For example, if you had a table called suppliers defined as follows: